sampotts/plyr/readme.md

 var player = plyr.setup('.js-plyr')[0];
 ```

 This will return an array of plyr instances setup, so you need to specify the index of the instance you want.
-This is less useful if you are setting up mutliple instances.
+This is less useful if you are setting up multiple instances.
 You can listen for the `setup` [event](#events) documented below which will return each instance one by one, as they are setup (in the `plyr` key of the event object).

 Once you have your instance, you can use the API methods below on it.
 For example to pause it: